 ● The Administration on Aging helps individuals and their families think about and plan for what they want to happen in case long term services and supports are needed.

 ● Federal employees, active and retired military members, and qualified relatives, who can medical qualify, may purchase Long Term Care insurance from a private company.
-Called the Federal Long Term Care Insurance Program It's existence:
+Called the Federal Long Term Care Insurance Program This program:

 ˃ Reinforces the importance of private coverage